rrthomas/nancy/README.md

 When Nancy `$run`s a program, it sets the following environment variables:

-- NANCY_INPUT - the root of whichever of the input trees contains the file that is being expanded.
-The file's name, relative to `NANCY_INPUT`, is `$path`.
+- NANCY_INPUT - the input file name.

 ### Escaping